Itchy Feet During Pregnancy: Causes, Treatment And Remedies

 Cholestasis In Pregnancy – Things To Expect

-ICP is a liver disorder that commonly appears late in the second trimester or early in the third trimester and requires medical attention.
+Intrahepatic cholestasis of pregnancy (ICP) is a severe liver disorder that can present with intense itching, often requiring careful monitoring and intervention throughout the pregnancy.
+ICP commonly appears late in the second trimester or early in the third trimester and requires medical attention.
 Doctors may order frequent fetal monitoring since increased bile production can cause adverse outcomes in pregnancy.
 They may suggest early labor induction in case of risks of premature birth and stillbirth after evaluating the fetal nonstress tests and biophysical profiles (6).
 However, ICP is temporary, and the bile flow returns to normal after pregnancy.

 protip_icon Quick fact